himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 init script *with* my configuration files.

-#### Organize by package

-I can move all of my configuration code related to a package inside the `:config` keys.

 #### Key Bindings

-After moving the configs into the wrapper, I learned of the `:bind` parameter, which lets me do my key bindings in the `use-package` call, with a simple list of cons pairs.
-Ex:
+After convirting all of my `(require 'PACKAGE-NAME)` calls into `use-package` wrappers, and moving the related package configuration code to it, I learned about the `:bind` parameter.
+Instead of manually setting key binds with a `setq`, `:bind` takes a list of dotted pairs and binds the function (defined in the second spot of the pair), to the key sequence stated in the first spot of the pair.

+For example, to setup my preferred `ispell` key-bindings, I used the following `:bind` parameter in my `use-package` call:

 ```emacs-lisp
 (use-package ispell